-The Andy Griffith Show was and is a timeless classic.
-A show that evoked nostalgia across generations, it was one of the top shows of its time, never dipping below seventh in the ratings, and securing the No. 1 spot for its final season.
+The Andy Griffith Show was and remains a timeless classic.
+A series that evoked nostalgia across generations, it was one of the top shows of its time, never dipping below seventh in the ratings, and securing the No. 1 spot for its final season.
 Fans grew to know these Mayberry residents like their own friends or family, and its widespread success spawned spinoffs such as Gomer Pyle USMC and Mayberry, R.F.D.

 1. Andy Griffith (Andy Taylor)